 Giving a voice to Syrians

-In January 2017, French photographer Philippe de Poulpiquet spent two weeks with Handicap International’s teams in Jordan and Lebanon.
+In January 2017, French photographer Philippe de Poulpiquet spent two weeks with HI’s teams in Jordan and Lebanon.
 Every day, they went out to visit Syrian refugees, including numerous victims of explosive weapons.

 « Bombed » exhibition